London’s Top Casual Neighbourhood Sushi Spots

 Searching for that elusive middle ground of reasonable, casual neighbourhood sushi?
 Here's where to find it.

 Sushi can come in many forms.
-There’s the type you’ll find in the fridge at Tesco and immediately regret eating when you swallow the first bite of fishy rice, and there’s the type that would cost you a couple of night’s sleep and a chunky deposit before you even arrive at the restaurant.
+There’s the type you’ll find in the fridge at Tesco and immediately regret eating when you swallow the first bite of fishy rice.
+And there’s the type that would cost you a couple night’s sleep and a chunky deposit before you even arrive at the restaurant.
 The good news is that there are plenty of quality spots serving top sushi at very decent prices.

 A cosy spot with sleek interiors, Kampai knows a thing or two about fish.
 The Kensington restaurant is usually filled with local families who have popped in after leaving Holland Park, solo diners taking advantage of a free spot at the sushi bar, and groups that span Gen Z to those who still use a landline.
-It's compact but comfortable with wooden bamboo walls, black ceilings, and enough space between each table that you don’t have to worry about elbowing your neighbour’s rock shrimp and baby spinach salad on your way to the bathroom.
-Load up on nigiri—the scallop is top-tier—and get some of the chef’s special rolls (which are £15 or less) to share.
+It's compact but comfortable with wooden bamboo walls, black ceilings, and enough space between each table that you don’t have to worry about elbowing your neighbour’s rock shrimp and baby spinach salad.
+Load up on nigiri—the scallop is top-tier—and get some of the chef’s special rolls to share.

 Sign up for our newsletter.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.